-- To protect people from spilled cargo. - To protect the cargo from weather.
+- 1. To protect people from spilled cargo. - 2.
+To protect the cargo from weather.

 Spill protection is a safety requirement in many states.
-Be familiar with the laws in the states you drive in.
+Be familiar with the laws in the states in which you drive.

 You should look at your cargo covers in the mirrors from time to time while driving.
 A flapping cover can tear loose, uncovering the cargo, and possibly block your view or someone else's.